In the last decade, I have learned to view my body, not as an enemy but an ally. Let me tell you how this happened.

 Bonus: Ditch people who do not appreciate your body and hang around people who think you are super cool and groovy right now.
 Because you are.

 Friend, you don’t have to wait to be smaller or bigger or more curvy or more muscular or skinnier or “hotter” or whatever to have beautiful, meaningful relationships with people who love you.
 There are awesome men and women out there who already see your grooviness right now, no matter what size you are or what you look like.
 I assure you: You are already gorgeous, beautiful, hot, handsome, lovely, amazing just as you are.
-All of this comes from the light inside you, and your job is to let your light shine.
+All of this comes from the light inside you.
+Your job is to let your light shine.

 I don’t mean that we should stop being friends with people if they don’t compliment us constantly on our appearance–that would be a silly and vain thing to do.
 Rather, what I mean here is that we shouldn’t settle for folks who say unkind and cruel and demeaning things about us because we think that is all we deserve.